How Much Is a Car Accident Claim Worth?

 The blue lights are no longer flashing, and the sirens are quiet.
 The cars have been towed away and the glass swept to the gutter.
 In the aftermath of a serious car accident, a lot of worries come later.

 No fixed or average settlement amount applies universally to car accident claims in Wisconsin.
-Determining how much a car accident claim is worth depends on factors including the severity of injuries, property damage, medical expenses, lost wages, potential future expenses from injuries and time off work, and pain and suffering resulting from injuries.
+Determining how much a car accident claim is worth depends on factors including the severity of injuries, property damage, medical expenses, and lost wages.
+That may also include potential future expenses from injuries and time off work, and pain and suffering resulting from injuries.

 Won’t Car Insurance Pay My Claim?
 Why Do I Need a Lawyer?